712-3 PARENTAL RELATIONSHIP

 If a child was born in another state, the individual named as the child's father on the child's official birth certificate (or so determined by a court or CSSDChild Support Services Division) is considered to be the child's natural father.

-2. Birth Certificate Does Not Name Father, Relationship Not Established by a Court
+2. Birth Certificates Does Not Name Father, Relationship Not Established by a Court

 If a child was born in a state other than Alaska and the name of the child's father is not listed on the child's birth certificate and paternity has not been established by a court or administrative agency, the HAVRHealth Analytics and Vital Records "Affidavit of Paternity" may be used to establish the father's relationship to the child.